Information

 If you're deleting an expense set or an expense, or if you loose your data some other way, there is no undo functionality.

 It is recommended to create backups periodically (please refer to the corresponding FAQ section).
-Backup your backups additionally, and also backup your entire iOS device using iTunes.
+Backup your backups additionally, and also backup your entire device — via iCloud Backup, or using Finder on Mac / the Apple Devices app on Windows when connected to a computer.

 If you have a backup copy and it's available to you, you can import the whole content of your backup (please refer to the corresponding FAQ section).